 We can also make a different type of spark gap.
 Compared to other types of spark gaps used in the original Lakhovsky MWO devices, there are no apparent functional differences.
 It has its advantages and disadvantages compared to a more conventional design.
 The V-type spark gap is better suited for continuous operation in spark quenching mode due to a larger surface area of the electrodes.
 However, such advantage comes at the expense of greater weight and inability for easy replacement of Wolfram electrodes.
 Due to the modular design of our replica, both types of spark gap are easily interchangeable with no additional adjustments needed.

 Treatment procedure of historical Multiple Wave Oscillator devices often required the use of specially designed hand-held instruments and footpads.
 Such instruments were often placed in direct contact or proximity to the treated region of the body and were used to shape (“focus”) geometry of the oscillating dielectric field.
 Because we deem those instruments to be one of the crucial parts of the historical MWO treatments and for the sake of historical accuracy we also produce those tools.
 They are an integral part of the historical Lakhovsky MWO replica set.

 Based on our experience, we continue to improve on the mechanical design, machining procedures and even aesthetics of Multiple Wave Oscillator replicas that we produce.

 Looking to buy a Multiple Wave Oscillator replica?

 Did you know we also have a heavy duty version on offer?
-The main differences between the versions are: MTBF (Mean Time Between Failure, 15.000 – 25.000 operating hours); capability of operating for prolonged periods of time in succession (with much shorter pause); and ergonomics.
+The main differences between the versions are MTBF (Mean Time Between Failure, 15.000 – 25.000 operating hours), the capability of operating for prolonged periods of time in succession (with much shorter pause); and the ergonomics.